 Lemon Loaf

 This lemon loaf recipe is the perfect balance of sweet, zesty, and tangy!
-Inspired by Starbucks, our version tastes like the real thing but has no eggs or dairy.
+Inspired by Starbucks, my version tastes like the real thing but has no eggs or dairy.
+Watch the video below to see how I make it in my kitchen!

 Prep: 5 minutes